 Berkshire’s Bets In 2016

-The investments made by Buffett and his Berkshire Hathaway Inc. (NYSE:BRK-BC) holding company were responsible for his wealth jump, much of it occurring since the election of Donald Trump as President in November.
+The investments made by Buffett and his Berkshire Hathaway Inc. (NYSE:BRK-BD) holding company were responsible for his wealth jump, much of it occurring since the election of Donald Trump as President in November.
 Buffett supported Hillary Clinton.

 Contrary to his own long-standing negative views, Buffett invested in airlines and banks in 2016 and those bets appear to have paid off.
 Additional investments in both media and food stocks have produced mixed results.